HimOnly/NaijaHacks-AppTeria/README.md

 We are very optimistic about deploying the power of modern technology to promote citizen safety, and that's our driving force.

+Our team is made up of four members, viz are:
+Sikiru Shittu - Back-end Developer
+God'spower Alo - Front-end Developer
+Onojakpor Ochuko - Back-end Developer & AI
+Duru Ifeanyi - IoT Developer & Cloud computing

+We have a mentor who is the person of:
+Austin Asoluka - A Web Developer & JavaScript Expert

+The Problem:

+Our Solution:

+Benefits:

 Thanks.